 A septorhinoplasty is a surgical operation to alter the shape of your nose.
 It is possible that you will require a septorhinoplasty if you have trouble breathing, however, the procedure is usually performed for cosmetic reasons.

 The septorhinoplasty procedure is complicated and there are many difficult steps that can cause issues with the results.
 It is not possible to guarantee a perfect septorhinoplasty and the risks and costs should be considered before booking the operation.

-It is best to consult with your GP before making enquiries about having the septorhinoplasty procedure.
+It is best to consult your GP before enquiring about the septorhinoplasty procedure.

 What does the operation involve?

-- Change the shape of your nose – (incl. nostrils), by breaking the nose bone and rearranging the cartilage
+- Change the shape of your nose, including your nostrils by breaking the nose bone and rearranging the cartilage

 - Change the angle between the nose and top lip